-Tennis elbow is a painful condition that occurs when muscles and tendons in the forearm are strained due to a repetitive or strenuous activity.
+Tennis elbow is another common condition in Singapore, which occurs when muscles and tendons in the forearm are strained due to a repetitive or strenuous activity.
 You may get tennis elbow if your forearm muscles are not used to doing a certain activity.

 These injections help in reducing pain, enabling patients to engage early in rehabilitation and therapy.